Marjorie Taylor Greene: Political positions

 After she won the 2020 Republican primary runoff election, Greene wrote on Twitter: "The GOP establishment, the media, & the radical left, spent months & millions of dollars attacking me."
-She has expressed support for Donald Trump and declared her intention to push Republicans further to the right.
+She expressed support for Donald Trump and declared her intention to push Republicans further to the right.
+In June 2026, Greene announced that she had left the Republican Party.

 Abortion

 Greene opposes abortion, calling it "the worst scar a woman can carry for the rest of her life".
 In videos apparently recorded between 2017 and 2019, Greene said that abortion and Planned Parenthood are two factors holding back minorities in the country, and in an August 2020 interview with Fox News, she indicated her support for defunding Planned Parenthood.
 On April 15, 2021, Greene and Boebert cast two lone votes against a bill to reauthorize the National Marrow Donor Program.
 Explaining her vote, Greene falsely claimed: "Nothing in this bill prevents the funding of aborted fetal tissue by taxpayers."
 In 2021, Greene falsely claimed that the Plan B contraceptive "kills a baby in the womb"; Plan B actually prevents ovulation and thus prevents pregnancy, instead of terminating a pregnancy.